switcherapi/switcher-client-java/README.md

 The Client SDK configuration must be defined in a properties file that contains all parameters for your application to start communicating with the API.

-### Inside of the resources folder, create a file named: switcherapi.properties.
+### Inside the resources' folder, create a file named: switcherapi.properties.

 Configure the parameters according to the definition below.
 You can also use environment variables using the standard notation ${VALUE:DEFAULT_VALUE}